Raju Pal: Assassination

 On 25 January 2005, Raju Pal was shot dead in broad daylight, leading to his first-time seat of MLA becoming empty once again.
-His assassination attracted criticism for the handling of the situation by the government.

-Atiq Ahmed and his brother Khalid Azim (alias Ashraf) were the main accused in his assassination.
+His assassination attracted criticism for the handling of the situation by the government.Atiq Ahmed and his brother Khalid Azim (alias Ashraf) were the main accused in his assassination.

 Aftermath

 Following Raju Pal's death, Mayawati announced that she would give the party ticket to his widow to contest the by-poll for the vacant seat.
 His widow Puja Pal then contested the seat against Ashraf Ahmed but lost.
 She would later defeat him in the 2007 assembly elections and also retain the seat in the 2012 assembly election.
-In 7 May 2021, one of the main accused in the case, Mohd.
+On 7 May 2021, one of the main accused in the case, Mohd.
 Akbar, a history sheeter, died of COVID-19.
 On 24 February 2023, Umesh Pal, a prime witness in the murder of Raju Pal was killed.
 Atiq Ahmed was the main accused in Raju Pal and Umesh Pal murder case.
 On 13 April 2023, Atiq's son Asad was killed in a police encounter.

 On 15 April 2023, Atiq Ahmed and Ashraf were shot dead while being escorted for a court-mandated medical checkup.